lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 1. The features we implemented in our calorie counter webpage
 2. The challenges we faced in implementing such features
-3. The steps we took to overcome these challenges.
+3. The steps we took to overcome these challenges
 4. User testing and additional considerations taken

 The site can be found at this [link](https://lyskevin.pythonanywhere.com)   .